anyscale/academy/README.md

 To install Anaconda, follow the instructions [here](https://www.anaconda.com/distribution/).
 If you already have Anaconda installed, consider running `conda upgrade --all`.

 Then run the following commands in the root directory of this project.
 First,  use `conda` to install the other dependencies, including Ray.
 Then activate the newly-created environment, named `anyscale-academy`.
-Finally, use the `jupyter` commands to set up the graphing library extensions in Jupyter Lab that we'll use.
-The last command just lists the extensions.
+Finally, use the `jupyter` command to add a graphing library extension in Jupyter Lab that we'll use and to list the installed extensions.

 ```
 conda env create -f environment.yml
 conda activate anyscale-academy
-jupyter labextension install @jupyter-widgets/jupyterlab-manager
 jupyter labextension install @pyviz/jupyterlab_pyviz
-jupyter labextension install @bokeh/jupyter_bokeh
 jupyter labextension list
 ```